Please click on the headings for more information.

 Our Data Protection Officer can be reached at the above postal address by labelling communications for the attention of the Data Protection Officer or by emailing firstname.lastname@example.org

-Springboard+ is co-financed by the Department of Education and Skills (DES) and the Programme for Employability, Inclusion and Learning (PEIL) 2014-2020 as part of the European Social Fund (ESF).
-It is managed by the HEA on behalf of the DES.
-The HEA and the DES are joint controllers with regards to personal data being processed for Springboard+.
+Springboard+ and HCI are co-financed by the Department of Further and Higher Education, Research, Innovation and Science (DFHERIS) and the European Social Fund (ESF).
+It is managed by the HEA on behalf of the DFHERIS.
+The HEA and the DFHERIS are joint controllers with regards to personal data being processed for Springboard+ and/or HCI.
 There is an agreement in place between both parties which outlines the roles and responsibilities of each.
 The HEA are responsible for ensuring you have access to your rights as a data subject.

-For information on how to contact the Department of Education and Skills please see their website: www.education.ie
+For information on how to contact the Department of Further and Higher Education, Research, Innovation and Science please see their website: gov.ie - Department of Further and Higher Education, Research, Innovation and Science (www.gov.ie)

 When you create an account on Springboard+ (which you will need to do to apply for a course) we will ask you for your name and some contact details.
 When you are signing up you will be asked to consent to allowing prospective employers view your Springboard+ account.
 Not providing your consent will have no detrimental effect on you or your application to a course.

-Following your participation in Springboard+ you will be contacted via email and requested to complete a survey on your experience and outcomes from your participation in Springboard+.
+Following your participation in Springboard+ or HCI you will be contacted via email and requested to complete a survey on your experience and outcomes from your participation in Springboard+ or HCI.
 This request will be made via your email address which you have provided on registration.
 Information gathered from the survey will be anonymised.

 The majority of data collected by the website concerns technical details in connection with visits to this website, these may be logged on the Springboard+Courses.ie server for analytical purposes (e.g. Computer IP number).
 The HEA will not disclose such technical information in respect of individual website visitors to any third party unless obliged to disclose such information by a rule of law.
 The technical information will be used only for statistical and other administrative purposes.